-This recipe comes from Jamie Oliver.
+This recipe comes from one of my favourite chefs Jamie Oliver.

-1 pound organic carrots, peeled and sliced lengthwise
+- 1 pound organic carrots, peeled and sliced lengthwise

-1/2 teaspoon cumin seeds, lightly crushed
+- 1/2 teaspoon cumin seeds, lightly crushed

-a few sprigs of fresh thyme (I only had dried so I used about a half teaspoon)
+- a few sprigs of fresh thyme (I only had dried so I used about a half teaspoon)

-salt and pepper
+- salt and pepper

-4 Tablespoons butter
+- 4 Tablespoons butter

-2/3 cup Chardonnay or other white wine (I used a Pinot Grigio because that is what I had open)
+- 2/3 cup Chardonnay or other white wine (I used a Pinot Grigio because that is what I had open)

-Put a few Tablespoons of butter on top of the carrots.
+Step 2: Put a few Tablespoons of butter on top of the carrots.

-Pour about a glassful of wine over the carrots.
+Step 3: Pour about a glassful of wine over the carrots.

-Seal the tin foil package up and place it in a small baking dish.
+Step 4: Seal the tin foil package up and place it in a small baking dish.

 Step 5: Roast in a preheated 425-degree oven for about 30 to 45 minutes.
 I like my carrots a little more crunchy, so I take them out closer to 30 minutes.